KeenS/KeenS.github.io/content/slide/gengojisakuwotoushitemanandaRust.md

 Note:

 Good morning, everyone.
 I'm κeen.
-First of all, I'd like to say thank you for RustFest's organizers.
+First of all, I'd like to say thank you to RustFest's organizers.
 This is my first time to have a talk at an international conference.
 Because I'm not good at English, attending international conference is not an easy task.
 I guess this is true for most of non native English speakers.